AuroraMaster/react-native-ohos-library/en/react-native-community-blur.md

 ## Known Issues

-- [ ] @react-native-community/blur的 VibrancyView组件未实现HarmonyOS化 [issue#7](https://github.com/react-native-oh-library/react-native-blur/issues/7)
+- [ ] The VibrancyView component from @react-native-community/blur has not been adapted for HarmonyOS. [issue#7](https://github.com/react-native-oh-library/react-native-blur/issues/7)
-- [ ] @react-native-community/blur的reducedTransparencyFallbackColor属性未实现 HarmonyOS化[issue#8](https://github.com/react-native-oh-library/react-native-blur/issues/8)
+- [ ] The reducedTransparencyFallbackColor property of @react-native-community/blur has not been adapted for HarmonyOS.[issue#8](https://github.com/react-native-oh-library/react-native-blur/issues/8)

 ## Others